ycb/cover-letter-agent-prototype/README.md

 - **Strict truth preservation** - never adds or changes factual claims
 - Preserves all metrics, percentages, and quantified achievements
 - Optional enhancement that can be disabled

+### 🔍 **Interactive Gap Analysis**
+- Identifies missing requirements in your content
+- Suggests new blurbs to fill gaps
+- Interactive approval workflow for new content
+- Saves approved blurbs for future reuse

 ### 📊 **Enhancement Tracking**
 - Logs and tracks improvement suggestions with status management